Xposed-Modules-Repo/com.dorian15.greendothide/README.md

 Hides the green dot indicating sensitive permission use.
-Works only on MIUI/HyperOS.
+Works only on MIUI/HyperOS and some AOSP based ROMs.
 # How to use:
 1. Install apk.
 2. Open Xposed/LSPosed Manager.